-Goldwyn values each student as an individual with the right to be involved in discussing and making decisions about their education.
+Goldwyn 6th Form College values each student as an individual with the right to be involved in discussing and making decisions about their education.

-However, Goldwyn also recognise that there can be times when it is in a student's best interests for adults to discuss and make decisions for them, such as when they are at risk of harm or when difficult decisions about their education have to be made.
+However, Goldwyn 6th Form College also recognise that there can be times when it is in a student's best interests for adults to discuss and make decisions for them, such as when they are at risk of harm or when difficult decisions about their education have to be made.

-Goldwyn provides students with opportunities to learn how to express their views and opinions with confidence throughout the curriculum including, but not limited to, the PSHE programme of study.
+Goldwyn 6th Form College provides students with opportunities to learn how to express their views and opinions with confidence throughout the curriculum including, but not limited to, the PSE programme of study.

-Students have frequent opportunities to discuss any issues with Key Workers, Learning Mentors, Pastoral Managers, Subject Teachers or Teaching Assistants.
-Formal mentoring meetings are also held throughout the year to discuss progress, targets and strategies.
+Students have frequent opportunities to discuss any issues with Tutors and other staff.
+Formal mentoring / tutorial meetings are also held throughout the year to discuss progress, targets and strategies.

-Goldwyn invites students, along with their parents or carers, to attend a progress review day once a year.
-This provides an opportunity to look at work and discuss progress, together with teaching and pastoral staff.
+Goldwyn 6th Form College invites students, along with their parents or carers, to attend a progress review day twice a year.
+This provides an opportunity to look at work and discuss progress, together with Tutors and other staff.